DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Select row then code to remap, then the same for the VK code that you're mapping to.
 Then mapping type.
 Finally, edit any state mappings etc. manually.
 		- For most modifiers, you can select Left/Right or use the generic mod.
 The modifier is used in Mod, Tap-or-Mod (ToM) and MoDK mappings.
 		- The mapping is written into the `Layouts_Override` file.
 If that key is also mapped in your (Base)Layout.ini, write the line to `Layout.ini` or it won't work.
 		- Added a `Write to Layout.ini` button to the KeyMapper.
-Such mappings will override other LayStack mappings.
-The default Submit button writes to `Layout_Override`.
+Such mappings will override other LayStack mappings by writing to the `Layout.ini` file.
 	- The Settings UI lets you choose between several EPKL settings.
 It shows their current value and any same-line comments.
 Edit their value and submit.
 		- The UI-adjustable settings have to be in the `Settings_Default` file and specified in the "setInGUI" entry of the `EPKL_Tables.ini` file.
 		- To allow the Settings UI to work, EPKL can now use a Settings Override/Default stack (like with the Layouts files) instead of just `EPKL_Settings.ini`.
 	- The ß§/þÞ/ŋŊ ligatures from the Colemak-eD AltGr layers were added to the RingAbove-Lig dead key as spares.
-	- Moved Cmk-eD/VK as subdirs under a Colemak folder, like other layouts are organized (`Layouts\MainLay\3LA-LT[-LayVar]_KbT[_Mods]`).
+	- Moved Cmk-eD/VK as subdirs under a Colemak folder, like other layouts are organized (`Layouts\LayMain\3LA-LT[-LayVar]_KbT[_Mods]`).
 	- The Tarmak layout folders were also renamed to use the standard format.
 Tarmak step # is now a Tm# Layout Variant.
 	- The layout shortcuts for EPKL_Layouts files were tweaked somewhat, renaming Variant from `@L` to `@V` and making the underscore before `@K` explicit.
 	- Switching Slash and Backslash for Wide modded Extend brings the WheelLeft/Right keys together.
 Used it for Colemak-ISO-CAWS.
 Less intuitive for (C)AWide Ext2.